tweag/nickel/rfcs/002-merge-types-terms-syntax.md

   (a term) to a type.
 Currently, this type is quite rigid: this is an opaque type.
 - Give a dynamic meaning to types.
 Because each type annotation gives rise to a contract, we have to derive a contract from a type.
-There is currently no first-class operator to do that in the current syntax, but the interpreter does it internally via the `open_contract()` function.
+There is no first-class operator to do that in the current syntax, but the interpreter does it internally via the `open_contract()` function.
 Throughout this document, we will use the `§` operator to denote this operation, pretending it